-Scrub repository of loans, which are part of pools securitized by Northern Arc Capital live as on Aug-20 is used for this analysis.
-The total repository of unique customers considered here is 2.66 Lakhs.
+Scrub repository is the data available with credit bureaus which can be accessed by lenders, to analyse their borrowers' credit history in all other obligations.
+Scrub repository of MFI loans live as on August 2020, which are part of 32 pools securitized by Northern Arc Capital is used for this analysis.
+The total count of unique customers considered here is 2.66 Lakhs.
 The important fields which are part of this repository are

-- o Outstanding amounts of all the live loans of the borrower - o DPD (Days Past Due) status of all the loans of the borrower - Loan start date of all the loans that the borrower has taken
+- o Outstanding amounts of all the live loans of the borrower - DPD (Days Past Due) status of all the loans of the borrower - Loan start date of all the loans that the borrower has taken

 Repayment frequencies of different underlying obligations of each customer can vary from bi-weekly to monthly.
-For EMI based analysis, using scrub data of all underlying customers, all live obligations of customers are converted into monthly frequency.
+For EMI based analysis, using scrub data of all underlying customers, payments of all live obligations have been converted into equivalent monthly obligations.